stride3d/stride-website/posts/2023-12-31-foss-engines-overview.md

 Although FOSS game engines have been around for decades, the past several years have seen an explosion in the number of game engines available, as well as the number of contributors, money, and resources dedicated to them.
 It would be impossible to cover all the FOSS game engines available now.
 In fact, if you have a passion for a particular language or framework, more likely than not, someone has a game engine written for it.

-This post will primarily focus on some of the most notable FOSS game engines currently: Bevy, Godot, Open 3D Engine, and (of course) Stride.
+This post will primarily focus on some of the most notable FOSS game engines currently: Stride (of course), Godot, Bevy, and Open 3D Engine.
 This post will not be a head-to-head comparison of the different engines.
 The summaries here are not exhaustive nor meant to highlight features exclusive to each engine.
 Rather, I really want this to be a celebration of the FOSS game development community and, instead, spotlight each engine's notable features.
 No engine is one-size-fits-all and some may be better fit for certain tasks than others.
 With that out of the way, let's start.

 ### Stride
 * Written in C#, Supported Languages: C# and F#